5th Chania Book Festival poster

 Hari Kunzru

 Hari Kunzru is a British novelist and journalist, born in London in 1969.
-He is known for internationally acclaimed literary fiction that explores identity, technology, politics, and culture, with major novels including The Impressionist, White Tears, and Red Pill.
-His work often blends global settings and experimental storytelling, and he has also worked as a journalist for publications like The Guardian and Wired.
+He is known for internationally acclaimed literary fiction that explores identity, technology, politics and culture, with major novels including The Impressionist, White Tears and Red Pill.
+His work often blends global settings and experimental storytelling, and he has also worked as a journalist for publications such as The Guardian and Wired.

 Jonathan Coe